charlyhayoz/tablefootball_score/README.md

 4. Build the docker image and start it : `./vendor/bin/sail up -d`
 5. Generate an application key : `./vendor/bin/sail artisan key:generate`
 6. Generate symlink from assets to the public folder : `./vendor/bin/sail artisan storage:link`
+7. Cache the .env file : `./vendor/bin/sail artisan config:cache`
-7. Create the database structure and a basic population : `./vendor/bin/sail artisan migrate:fresh --seed`
+8. Create the database structure and populate it with data : `./vendor/bin/sail artisan migrate:fresh --seed`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>